 It’s possible to automate them.

-Choosing the Right Material for Your Garage Door
+Choosing the Best Material for Your Garage Door

 Garage doors can be made from various materials, although not all styles are available in all materials.

-Doors made from timber can be sympathetic to older homes, but contemporary-style timber designs (try Rundum Meir) are also on offer.
+Doors made from timber can be sympathetic to older homes, but contemporary-style timber designs are also on offer.

 Treatment before installation can reduce maintenance requirements, but do check with the manufacturer/ supplier to be sure of how much work will be needed to keep the particular model sound.